yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 Chrome also follows some further heuristics which go beyond what other browsers typically do:

-* Blocking scripts which are loaded after an image request was sent out are of lower priority than blocking scripts at the top of the page.
+* Blocking scripts at the bottom of the page are of lower priority than blocking scripts at the top of the page.
 * Async and defer scripts are of even lower priority